Heraion of Argos: 6th century BCE

-5th century B.C.E. and beyond
+5th century BCE and beyond

-The middle of the 5th century B.C.E. yielded many changes for Argos and its territory.
+The middle of the 5th century BCE yielded many changes for Argos and its territory.
 While the Heraion at Argos functioned primarily as a shared worship and meeting space for communities nearby in the Argive Plain, the Argive quest for expansion and power in the middle of this century altered the structure of the Heraion.
-Argos conquered the nearby states of Mycenae, Tiryns, and Midea in 460 B.C.E., and the considerable renovations and additions to the Argive Heraion site certainly reflect the changing sociopolitical state.
+Argos conquered the nearby states of Mycenae, Tiryns, and Midea in 460 BCE, and the considerable renovations and additions to the Argive Heraion site certainly reflect the changing sociopolitical state.
 Argos seemed to concentrate its changes to the lower terrace.
 First, Argos connected the two stoas built in the 6th century with a staircase leading up to the Old temple Terrace.
 There was also new construction to the east of the Heraion's site in the form of the establishment of the rectangular East Building.
 Argos also built another stoa on the southern side of the sanctuary, commonly referred to as the South Stoa.

-IIn The History of the Peloponnesian War, Thucydides reveals that the Old Temple at the Heraion burned down in 423 B.C.
-(4.133).
-According to this account of Thucydides, a priestess, Khrysis, had inadvertently left a torch too close to some garlands which started the fire (4.133).
-A new temple was built on a different terrace in between 420 B.C.E and 410 B.C.E.
-Amandry suggests that the construction of this new temple was not just solely because it was acting as a replacement; there is evidence that adding this temple, commonly called the classical temple, was planned in the 5th century, even before the fire.
+In the History of the Peloponnesian War, Thucydides records that the Old Temple at the Heraion burned down in 423 BC (4.133).
+According to the account of Thucydides, a priestess, Chrysis, had inadvertently left a torch too close to some garlands which started the fire (4.133).

+A new temple was built on a different terrace in between 420 BCE and 410 BCE.
+Amandry suggests that the construction of this new temple was not just solely because it was acting as a replacement; there is evidence that adding this temple, commonly called the classical temple, was planned even before the fire.
 To accommodate the growing Argive state during this time, expansion at the Argive Heraion was necessary, and further, these changes "fit well into a general pattern of post conquest revision, clarifying social status and rights in light of the new social order, integrating cult activity, and reinforcing Argos' dominant position on the plain" (Morgan 86).

-If the temple was still in use by the 4th-century, it would have been closed during the persecution of pagans in the late Roman Empire, when laws against non-Christian religions and their sanctuaries were enacted by the Christian emperors.
+If the temple was still in use by the 4th century AD, it would have been closed during the persecution of pagans in the late Roman Empire, when laws against non-Christian religions and their sanctuaries were enacted by the Christian emperors.